Request your Consultation

 If the EEOC doesn’t find that any discriminatory act(s) occurred, the charges will be dismissed, but you still have options.
 We can assist you in exploring your next steps.

 The EEOC process is valuable for obtaining justice, but it involves a complicated amount of paperwork and investigations.
 Your claim can be dismissed if your complaint isn’t framed correctly, adequately documented, or filed too late.
 Have you experienced discrimination, harassment, or an otherwise hostile work environment in Chicago?
 Contact us and speak to a Chicago EEOC lawyer today for quality legal advice.
-We offer free initial consultations that can be scheduled by calling (312) 980-9992 or via our online contact form.
+We offer confidential initial consultations that can be scheduled by calling (312) 980-9992 or via our online contact form.